rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/build_disk.md

 weight: 4
 date: 2024-08-20
 description: >
-  This section documents the procedure to build disk images using elemental
+  This section documents the procedure to build disk images using Elemental
 ---

 In order to build a RAW disk image we rely on `elemental build-disk` command.
 It accepts a YAML file denoting the sources to bundle in the RAW image.
 In addition it can also overlay custom files or use container images from a registry as packages.